Freya097/General-Academic/README.md

-# 📚 Programming Education Repository
+# 📚 General-Academic Programming Education Repository

 A comprehensive educational resource covering **C Programming**, **C++ Programming**, and **Python Programming** — designed for students and beginners stepping into the world of programming.